Julie-Fabre/bombcell/README.md

 Preliminary versions of BombCell have been used in the following studies:

-[Peters et al., Nature, 2021](https://www.nature.com/articles/s41586-020-03166-8).
+- [Peters et al., Nature, 2021](https://www.nature.com/articles/s41586-020-03166-8).
 This study employed BombCell to define real, well-isolated striatal units and classify them into MSNs, FSIs, and TANs.
-You can refer to the script bc_selectAndClassifyStriatum (work in progress) to classify striatal cells in a similar manner.
+You can refer to the script `bc_selectAndClassifyStriatum` (work in progress) to classify striatal cells in a similar manner.

 - [Peters et al., Cell Reports, 2022](https://www.cell.com/cell-reports/fulltext/S2211-1247(22)01337-7).
-BombCell was utilized in this study to define real, well-isolated pre-frontal cortex units.
+BombCell was used in this study to define real, well-isolated pre-frontal cortex units.

 Table of contents: